khaledhikmat/ai/README.md

 A collection of MCP servers, AI agents and services to experiment with different AI tools and strategies.

+Please refer to [tasks](./tasks.md) for a list of pending tasks and issues and refer to [guide](./guide.md) for a conceptual understanding of source code structure.

 ---

 ## Agents